catsmoker/com.app.catsmoker/README.md

 # Catsmoker App

 Catsmoker is a versatile Android app that serves as a utility for unlocking higher FPS in games by spoofing your device as a different model.
 For rooted devices, it uses root and LSPosed, while non-rooted devices can benefit from Shizuku and SAF methods.
-Catsmoker also includes features like Crosshire overlay and magnification, with more enhancements coming soon.
+Catsmoker also includes features like Crosshire overlay, with more enhancements coming soon.

 For more information, visit the [GitHub repository](https://github.com/Xposed-Modules-Repo/com.app.catsmoker).